 Other Pokémon: Pidgeot, Rapidash (Galarian), Dracovish, Togekiss, Audino

 Marianne loves all animals, but especially birds and horses, so I’ve given her Rapidash, Pidgeot and Togekiss (who also fits her aptitude for white magic).
-She’s sensitive and extremely quiet healer, which makes Audino a good fit.
+She’s a sensitive and extremely quiet healer, which makes Audino a good fit.
 And also she has a terrifying misshapen Dragon Pokémon for reasons she refuses to discuss.

 As far as “houses” go, we’re three for three, but I have another two of these things planned – next time, I’ll be talking about characters from the Church of Seiros, the major organised religion of the continent of Fódlan, which technically owns the fantasy JRPG school that all these kids go to.